cambridge-cares/TheWorldAvatar/Agents/DerivationAgentPythonExample/README.md

 ## Adapt agent to work with stack
 > **NOTE** This agent example will be updated to incorporate Stack in the next iteration.

-This agent example has been adapted to work with the [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager) for a real use-case.
+This agent example has been adapted to work with a Docker stack spun up by the [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager) for a real use-case.
 For more information, please refer to [`PropertyValueEstimationAgent`](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/PropertyValueEstimationAgent).

 &nbsp;